montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow_1810_replication-natives.md

 ## After coding

 Look through the transcript and make sure there are no typos, as typos will mess up the script that we'll run on the coded data to count the errors.
-Double check that you correctly coded all the replacements as `R=...`, etc.
+Double check that you correctly coded all the replacements as `R=...`, and make sure the omission codes are in the slots that allow for the least amount of shift errors.